-- Wikipedia and Britannica have about the same number of articles.
+- Wikipedia and Britannica have a comparable number of entries.

 - Students at universities can now use Wikipedia.

-- Some students from Beasley-Murray's class had their work deleted.
+- Some students from Beasley-Murray's class had their work become featured articles.

 post-Comprehension: Talk about the following questions in pairs/groups.
 Remember to support your answers!

 - What do you know about Wikipedia?
 Do you use the site often?

 - Do you think Wikipedia is a useful tool for teaching?
 Why/not?

 - If you were a professor, would you allow students to use Wikipedia for term papers and essays?
 Why/not?

 - Do you think the Internet will become a key resource for education in the future?
 Why/not?